PedroSantos222/Mythings/README.md

 2) expansionmovertheline.nb is a Mathematica file that computes the J-height invariant and J-Taylor series invariant of the hyperbolic-regular line of the modified Jaynes-Cummings model;
 3) iftheyannoyme.nb is a Mathematica file that computes the affine invariant of a hypersemitoric system with a pleat containing an elliptic-elliptic values in its boundary;
 4) polytope for more general hypersemitoric systems.nb is a Mathematica file that computes the affine invariant of 3 simple hypersemitoric systems;
 5) sqldatacleaning.sql and exploratorydata.sql are two side projects I did on a data set when I was begginng to learn SQL on my own to try and put my knowledge to the test.
+6) collatz.ipynb is a simple python code, where given a natural integer n it gives the number (or numbers) between 0 and n where the number of steps for the collatz algorithm is the highest, and it gives the number of steps.